 A learning center helps turn visitors into customers

-Simply put, a learning center is a hub for all of your website’s most important content.
+Simply put, a learning center is a hub for all of your most important educational resources.
 It's where your visitors or customers go to find answers to their specific problems, or to find information on something that they're interested in learning more about.

-According to Emily, “your learning center should include your vital content, educational videos, and downloadable content, and it should be filterable by topic, audience, and content type.”
+According to Mary, “your learning center should include your key blog articles, educational videos, and downloadable content, and it should be filterable searchable by topic, audience, content type, and other segments.”

 This is where the distinction between blogging and education content becomes so important.